hansalemaos/install_python_on_android_emulators/README.md

-#### 1. Install BlissOS on VMWARE, get the ip of the machine by opening Termux and writing "ifconfig"
+#### 1. Install BlissOS on VMWARE, get the ip of the machine by opening Termux and writing `ifconfig`

 #### 2. Uninstall the pre-installed Termux, and grant root rights to the ADB shell